martinlexow/SwiftUIWindowStyles/README.md

 # SwiftUI .windowStyle() .windowToolbarStyle()

 Showcase of window and toolbar style combinations possible with SwiftUI on macOS.
-Please make a pull request if you have a style to add!

-Add the `.windowStyle()` and `.windowToolbarStyle()` modifiers to `WindowGroup` within you `App` struct:
+**→ How to use:** Add the `.windowStyle()` and `.windowToolbarStyle()` modifiers to `WindowGroup` within you `App` struct:
 ```swift
 WindowGroup { /* ... */ }
   .windowStyle(DefaultWindowStyle())
   .windowToolbarStyle(DefaultWindowToolbarStyle())
 ```

+Take a look at the included [SwiftUI file](https://github.com/martinlexow/SwiftUIWindowStyles/blob/main/SwiftUIWindowStylesApp.swift) to see how to create the toolbar etc.

+If you are an AppKit developer you might find this helpful as well: [NSWindowStyles](https://github.com/lukakerr/NSWindowStyles).

+Please make a pull request if you have a style to add.

 ## DefaultWindowStyle()